SajidHShanta/AuthenticationAndSecurity/README.md

 >Level 4: Salting and Hashing Passwords with bcrypt

->Level 5: Using Passport.js to Add Cookies and Sessions [Currently working on it..]
+>Level 5: Using Passport.js to Add Cookies and Sessions

+>Level 6: OAuth 2.0 & Implement Sign In with Google [Currently working on it..]
 ...